nodejs/node/doc/api/crypto.md

 has been tampered with, [`decipher.final()`][] will throw, indicating that the cipher text should be discarded due to failed authentication.

+Note that this Node.js version does not verify the length of GCM authentication tags.
+Such a check *must* be implemented by applications and is crucial to the authenticity of the encrypted data, otherwise, an attacker can use an arbitrarily short authentication tag to increase the chances of successfully passing authentication (up to 0.39%).
+It is highly recommended to associate one of the values 16, 15, 14, 13, 12, 8 or 4 bytes with each key, and to only permit authentication tags of that length, see [NIST SP 800-38D][].

 The `decipher.setAuthTag()` method must be called before [`decipher.final()`][].